-A new Trusts Act for New Zealand was passed into law on 30 July 2019.
-This Act replaces the current Trustee Act which has been in force for the past 63 years.
+New Zealand's new Trusts Act became fully operative on 30 January 2021.
+This Act replaces the previous Trustee Act, which had been in force for the past 63 years.
 Its purpose is to make trust law more accessible for everyone by dealing with various practical problems that have arisen over recent years as trusts have proliferated.
-Although the bulk of the new Act will not become operative for 18 months (ie until 30 January 2021), the rest of this booklet will, where needed, address its relevance to the topics discussed.
+The rest of this booklet will, where needed, address the Act's relevance to the topics discussed.